Padul: Fiestas

-The afternoon of 19 January, the people of El Padul go to the mountains that surround the town in order to look for firewood and aromatic plants.
+The afternoon of 19 January, the people of Padul go to the mountains that surround the town in order to look for firewood and aromatic plants.
 Then they make big pyres during the procession of Saint Sebastian between the chapel and the church.
 The following day, 20 January, there is another procession with more huge pyres and gunshots.
 These days, people sing the local hymn of Saint Sebastian.

 The carnival is a traditional feasting period, where many disguised people sing humorous and satirical songs.
 These consist mainly of faux-tales about how their parents, or grandparents, committed various acts of petty theft and adultery.

 Within the Holy Week, the procession of "Jesus Christ's Burial" in the Good Friday is of special relevance.
 This procession relates with 10 pasos (moving sculptures) all the Passion.

 The Fair is celebrated the last weekend of September.

 Food, Agriculture and Tourism fair of the comarcas of Valle de Lecrín, Temple and Costa Interior is celebrated between the 6th and 8 December.
 At the same time is celebrated the day of wine and the day of pig slaughter.